Mechanistic inference of stochastic gene expression from structured single-cell data: Promises and Challenges of Mechanistic Inference with the Telegraph Model

-Despite its utility, inferring dynamics using the telegraph model faces fundamental challenges that motivate recent advances.
-The first challenge with any stochastic model is efficiently describing the dynamics.
-The telegraph model has an analytical solution that fully characterizes its behavior.
-The dynamics of the model are encoded by the \textit{chemical master equations} for $P_G(m,t)$ and $P_{G^*}(m,t)$, the probability distributions of mRNA counts in each promoter state with $m=0,1,\ldots$, { } The steady-state distribution $P(m) = P_G(m)+P_{G^*}(m)$ classically follows a Beta-Poisson distribution with three effective parameters: the relative promoter switching rates $a=\alpha/\gamma$ and $b=\beta/\gamma$, and relative synthesis rate $r=\rho/\gamma$ \cite{peccoud1995MarkovianModelingGeneproduct}.
-This distribution can reproduce the unimodal or bimodal observations of mRNA counts, and reduces to the widely observed negative binomial distribution in a particular parameter limit.
+The resulting steady-state distribution for $P(m) = P_G(m)+P_{G^*}(m)$ is the key to both the model's utility and inferential challenges.
+It classically follows a Poisson-Beta distribution with three effective parameters: the relative promoter switching rates $a=\alpha/\gamma$ and $b=\beta/\gamma$, and relative synthesis rate $r=\rho/\gamma$.
+This Poisson-Beta distribution can reproduce the unimodal or bimodal observations of mRNA counts, and reduces to the widely observed negative binomial distribution in the limit of short, infrequent pulses of transcription ($\alpha \ll \gamma, \alpha \ll \beta$) \cite{kim2013InferringKineticsStochastic}.
+This analytical simplicity provides a valuable basis for extensions that address practical experimental complexities.
+For example, modeling measurement noise (e.g., mRNA capture efficiency) upon the telegraph framework improves inference quality \cite{gorin2022DistinguishingBiophysicalStochasticity, tang2023ModellingCaptureEfficiency,grima2024QuantifyingCorrectingBias}.